 Expenditure: all household expenditures financed from income in the current year, savings, sale of personal properties, presents received from other households in cash or in kind, or covered by credits.

 Consumption: contains total value of purchased consumption plus the value of own produced goods and goods received as gifts.

 At-risk-of-poverty threshold: The threshold is set at 60% of the national median equivalised disposable income.

 At-risk-of-poverty rate: The share of persons with an equivalised disposable income below the at-risk-of-poverty threshold, which is set at 60 % of the national median equivalised disposable income (after social transfers).

-Material deprivation: Material deprivation refers to persons who experience at least three of the nine problems listed below: they cannot afford
+Severe material deprivation: Material deprivation refers to persons who experience at least four of the nine problems listed below: they cannot afford